 Municipal Backed TIF vs. Developer Backed TIF: Making the Right Call for Nebraska

-Under current Nebraska law, TIF bonds issued by a CRA are general obligations of the CRA.
-Proposed legislation (LB 1168) would create conduit revenue bonds — a fundamentally different structure that shifts project-specific risk from the CRA to the developer.
-Here is why this distinction matters and why developer-backed structures are the right choice for […]
+Under prior Nebraska law, TIF bonds issued by a CRA were general obligations of the CRA.
+With the passage of LB 1135, signed into law in April 2026, Nebraska now authorizes conduit revenue bonds — a fundamentally different structure that shifts project-specific risk from the CRA to the developer.
+Here is why this distinction matters […]

-CRA General Obligation Bonds: Current Law
+CRA General Obligation Bonds: The Prior Framework

-Conduit Revenue Bonds: What LB 1168 Would Enable
+Conduit Revenue Bonds: What LB 1135 Enables

-The Developer Gets the Same Proceeds Either Way
+The Developer Gets the Proceeds Either Way

 The bond’s value is determined by the projected ad valorem increment — which is the same regardless of whether the bond is a CRA general obligation or a conduit revenue bond.
 What changes is the risk allocation.
 Developer-backed conduit revenue bonds give the developer competitive proceeds when selling to Hageman Capital, insulate the CRA from project-specific risk, and deliver the same economic development outcomes for the community.
 Municipal leaders get what they want, developers get what they want, and the CRA’s broader obligations remain protected.